LukeSmetham/graphql-stream/packages/feeds/README.md

 - [ ] Stitching/Merging the Schema
 - [ ] Subscriptions
 - [ ] Road Map
-- [ ] Publish & Link to the Subscriptions-based realtime, virtualized feed component.
+- [ ] Publish & Link to the Subscriptions-based realtime, virtualized feed component for `@apollo/client`